moskytw/git-count/README.rst

 ---------

-It provides a command, ``git-count``, that can count commits in a Git repository over days, weeks, months or years.
+It provides a command, ``git-count``, that can count commits in a Git repository in each day, week, month or year.

 Installations
 -------------